Washington Township, Bergen County, New Jersey: Entertainment

-The Township of Washington has a movie theater in the Washington Township Shopping Center, with three viewing screens.
+The Township of Washington had a movie theater in the Washington Township Shopping Center, with three viewing screens.
 It closed in 2016 as Bowtie Cinemas, but reopened shortly thereafter as an independent cinema.
+On July 31, 2025, the theater closed down for good.

 Community

 The Township of Washington has its own TV station, Washington Community Television (WCTV), run entirely by volunteers.
 The non-profit, community access group is funded by cable franchise fees and provides a 24/7 electronic bulletin board telecast over several cable systems in surrounding towns.
 WCTV provides live programming and coverage of high school sports, local events and activities on the Public, educational, and government access (PEG) cable TV channels as well as the Internet.
 Its volunteers have been honored for their efforts.
 Town Meetings are broadcast live and are archived on the WCTVNJ YouTube pages.

 The Township of Washington Public Library offers a collection of 48,325 volumes with a circulation of over 80,000 items per year.
 It is a member of the Bergen County Cooperative Library System.
 In addition to traditional materials, the library offers an online collection and specialty items not typically found in a library setting, including technology, housewares and hobby equipment.
-Friends of the Township of Washington Public Library is a small group of dedicated volunteers who strive to improve and enhance the library through donations and special events.
 Laura Rifkin is the current Library Director.

 As the township does not provide residential trash pickup service, residents must pay for trash pickup services through a choice of two private garbage companies.